kailaisun/kailaisun.github.io/_pages/about.md

 My research interest lies in smart buildings and smart cities, including building occupancy detection/estimation, computer vision and generative models.
-I have published more than 15 first-author papers in top international journals, including *Building and Environment, Energy and Buildings, Cell Patterns*, etc.
+I have published more than 15 first-author papers in top international journals, including *Cell Patterns, Building and Environment, Automation in Construction, Energy and Buildings*, etc.